lightningexperience/finsNFT/README.md

 * git  clone - clone this repo locally
 * cd to the repo directory and do 'npm install' - this  downloads all the necessary dependencies
-* compile the smart contracts by running the following command in your terminal: truffle compile
+* compile the smart contracts by running the following command in our terminal: truffle compile
 * run ganache
 * Ensure that truffle-config.js has the correct ganache port
-* run tests that validate your solution can be executed truffle test
+* run tests that validate our solution can be executed truffle test
-* deploy the contracts on your Ganache local blockchain by running the following command: truffle migrate
+* deploy the contracts on our Ganache local blockchain by running the following command: truffle migrate
-* assuming that we have MetaMask installed as  a browser extension, click on metamask icon in the brower toolbar and you will see that it automatically picks up the localhost:8545 wich is the ganache blockchain network.
-If it doesn't then you need to configure it explicitly in the MetaMask network configuration panel/
+* assuming that we have MetaMask installed as  a browser extension, click on metamask icon in the brower toolbar and we will see that it automatically picks up the localhost:8545 wich is the ganache blockchain network.
+If it doesn't then we need to configure it explicitly in the MetaMask network configuration panel/
 * now in the git repo directory open the UI by typing: npm start

 It will spin up a browser tab at 127.0.0.1:3000 and bring up the UI for the dApp.